aspose-slides/Aspose.Slides-Products/slides/en/net/conversion/ppsx-to-emf/_index.md

 {{< blocks/products/pf/agp/feature-section-col title="How to Convert PPSX to EMF via C#" >}}
-{{< blocks/products/pf/agp/steps-block-autogen name=".NET developers can load and convert PPSX files to EMF in just a few lines of code." >}}
+{{< blocks/products/pf/agp/steps-block-autogen name=".NET developers can export a slide from a PPSX file to EMF in just a few lines of code." >}}

 {{% blocks/products/pf/agp/step-autogen %}}
 Load the PPSX file with a `Presentation` object.
 {{% /blocks/products/pf/agp/step-autogen %}}

 {{% blocks/products/pf/agp/step-autogen %}}
-Call the `Save` method with the output file path and `SaveFormat.Emf`.
+Create an output stream and call the slide's `WriteAsEmf` method.
 {{% /blocks/products/pf/agp/step-autogen %}}

 {{< blocks/products/pf/agp/step-autogen >}}